Treating Your Astigmatism

 Types of Astigmatism

 There are two main types of astigmatism- corneal and lenticular.
-Corneal astigmatism is present when the cornea, or outer window of the eye, is more curved in one direction than the other, like the shape of a football.
+Corneal astigmatism is present when the cornea, or outer window of the eye, is more curved in one direction than the other, similar to the shape of a football.
 Small amounts of corneal astigmatism can be neutralized or minimized by the shape of the natural lens inside the eye, which is why some people have astigmatism and never knew it.

 After cataract surgery with astigmatism treated (left) versus after cataract surgery with untreated astigmatism (right).

-With lenticular astigmatism, the lens inside the eye can also be curved and can balance the corneal astigmatism.
+With lenticular astigmatism, the lens inside the eye can also be curved and can balance corneal astigmatism.
 When the lens is removed, however, patients with corneal astigmatism will experience blurry vision that will require glasses unless they have their cornea treated for astigmatism during their cataract procedure.

 At Slade & Baker Vision we use our femtosecond laser to treat small amounts of astigmatism at the time of surgery.
-For patients with more significant astigmatism we use one of the Advanced Toric IOLs that have built-in astigmatism correction.
+For patients with more significant astigmatism, we use one of the Advanced Toric IOLs that have built-in astigmatism correction.
 As with everything at Slade & Baker Vision, the surgical plan is totally customized.